Metakira/starter-hugo-academic/content/authors/admin/_index.md

 My core values as a person are sharing knowledge between experts and non-experts alike for a discursive route to best practices, mindful thought applied to the design and development of new media for the creation of a compassionate, accepting and infinitely more capable society, and maintaining the mindset of the "eternal beginner" who seeks to continually learn from recognizing the importance that all human beings can bring to the discussion, even if you do not necessarily agree with them :)

-In the fields of sound and music, I try my best to have fun and explore certain topics.
-Currently, I am interested in procedural Xenharmonics (particularly the work of Erv Wilson), livecoding and algorithmic composition, the Indian raga system, ambisonics/spatial music and weird, Hyperglitch as wel as interesting and experimental modes of making electronic music.
+In the fields of sound and music, I try my best to have test, explore and have fun with ideas I find fascinating.
+Currently, I am interested in procedural Xenharmonics (particularly the work of Erv Wilson), livecoding and algorithmic composition, the Indian raga system, ambisonics/spatial music, Hyper-glitchy sounds as well as interesting and experimental modes of making electronic music.

+Please do not hesitate and feel free to contact me via email for help with any questions regarding my field, papers or anything tbh and I will try my best to help you as much as I can.